AdobeDocs/document-cloud-learn.en/help/sign/admin/building-a-custom-workflow.md

 ---
-title: Building a Custom Workflow
+title: Build a Custom Workflow
-description: Learn how to tailor and automate document workflows to quickly get electronic signatures and collect form data
+description: Learn how to create and use custom workflows to speed up the process of creating and sending an agreement
 feature: Administration, Workflow
 role: User, Admin
 level: Experienced